gbrls/gbrls.github.io/src/c-gems-homoiconicity-in-c.typ

 vm.run(some_code)
 ```

-As you can see this is not the same kind of abstration that we have with this
+As you can see this is not the same kind of abstraction that we have with this
 hypothetical homoiconic language.
 In C we can manipulate the compiled code in a
 "high-level" representation (if you consider arrays high level) but it's not
 the C code that we're manipulating, it's just the machine code.